crikfilippo/shell_script_get_aws_db_token/README.md

 # Description

-Shell script to obtain AWS Postgres DB tokens from preset profiles with quick selection. \n The script also allows saving the last generated token to a file and manually selecting connection parameters from those registered.
+Shell script to obtain AWS Postgres DB tokens from preset profiles with quick selection. \r The script also allows saving the last generated token to a file and manually selecting connection parameters from those registered.

 ![image](https://github.com/user-attachments/assets/cb67a6ec-f685-46f8-9c92-0a1721a74bff)